Browse Faculty Expertise

 Name Personal Focus Summary

 ethics, artificial intelligence, Kant Dr. Bowen conducts futures research and AI ethics research; she designs ethical analysis models, and conducts ethics training for organizations, executives, and in strategic communications.
 Her research for the NSF focused on AI in disaster/crisis/flooding, media and the ethical implications of how it is employed in public affairs.
-She offers expert media commentary to various media outlets, on AI ethics, corporate ethics and crises, and invites queries from media members.
+She offers expert media commentary to media on AI ethics, corporate ethics and crises, and invites queries.
+Scopus ID: 7005487014 ORCID: 0000-0001-7675-5002

 hands-on instruction and mentoring to provide students a real world experience creating content A broadcast professional with more than 30 years in local TV news and sports entertainment, Brannon is an award-winning reporter, anchor and producer and the recipient of a Southeast Regional Emmy Award.
 He is a member of the faculty team that leads the journalism senior semester program.